 LABEL INSTRUCTIONS

 Need to be understood and followed at all times.
-Material Safety Data Sheets (MSDS) need to be available.
+Safety Data Sheets (SDS) need to be available.

 Pre-application - Weather conditions1) Wind speed – can cause chemical drift.